JingwenLu96/ccps530_final_project/README.md

 ```
 ### Search Page
 Please note you have to be connected to a database for full functionality
-* PHP file for database connection and API access
+* PHP section for database connection and API access
 ```
   <?php
   //Please connect to a database before going further